weiwei2001/RPN-API/README.md

 **How to run and debug project in local env?**

-1. create a repo for all python projects and install virtualenv python on Win/Linux cd ~ mkdir dev cd dev mkdir .virtualenvs pip install virtualenv
+1. create a repo for all python projects and install virtualenv python on Win/Linux: cd ~; mkdir dev; cd dev; mkdir .virtualenvs; pip install virtualenv

 2. clone a python project from git, as git clone git@github.com:weiwei2001/RPN-API.git